ML4SCI/DeepLearnHackathon/GravitationalLensingChallenge/README.md

 > Illustration by Sandbox Studio, Chicago with Ana Kova

-### Description
+## Description

 Since its discovery via its gravitational interactions over half a century ago, the identity of dark matter has yet to be found.
 This is despite countless experiments aimed at detection of the most promising dark matter candidates.
 An alternative to terrestial detection (for example, with colliders or liquid xenon) for dark matter identification is unique gravitational signatures which arise from disparte substructure predicitions among dark matter models.
 Example substructures include subhalos of WIMP-like cold dark matter and vortices of superfluid dark matter.
 Perhaps the most promising method to infer the unique morphology of these substructures is with strong galaxy-galaxy lensing images; an intermediate dark matter halo (which contains a visible galaxy) lenses a galaxy which is behind it.
-With this in mind, in these challenges we will use simulated strong lensing images and supervised machine learning models to study the morphogy of dark matter substructure.
+With this in mind, in these challenges we will use simulated strong lensing images and supervised machine learning models to study the morphogy of dark matter substructure [[1](https://arxiv.org/abs/1909.07346)] [[2](https://arxiv.org/abs/2008.12731)] [[3](https://arxiv.org/abs/2112.12121)].
 Specifically, we will be looking at two different tasks: multi-class image classification and single-image super resolution.

 *Note: You are not required to work on both tasks; you can pick the one that interests you the most.*

+## Tasks

 #### Task A - Multi-Class Classification